A Weekend in The Hague: 15 Top Things To Do

 For its size, The Hague boasts an incredible number of museums.
 They are a great alternative in case the weather wouldn’t be ideal to spend the day at the beach.

 As we were lucky enough to have splendid weather during our visit, we didn’t spend all too much time in museums.
 However they will add a lot of value to your stay, as the museums of The Hague host some of the most important masterpieces of the Netherlands.
-Most of the museums are located in the city center, thus separated only by a short walk.

 Must-visit museums in The Hague on a long weekend would include the following: